 In Our Tracks, an NRHA Podcast

-The National Reining Horse Association (NRHA) is proud to announce the launch of its new podcast, In Our Tracks.
-The new-media offering aims to honor the history of reining, discuss current events and trends, and look ahead at the opportunities this sport has in its future.
-In Our Tracks will present interviews with the legacy-makers, movers, and shakers from the reining industry as well as grassroots competitors and weekend warriors to offer insights from the full spectrum of the reining community.
+NRHA is excited to present the second season of In Our Tracks, the association's official podcast that honors the history of reining, discusses current events and trends, and looks ahead at the opportunities in the sport's future.
+Season two will continue that mission by presenting interviews with legacy-makers, movers, and shakers from the reining industry as well as grassroots competitors and weekend warriors to offer insights from the full spectrum of the reining community.
+New this year, In Our Tracks is brought to you by NRHA's Corporate Partners, which is an exciting extension of our valuable relationships.

 , and Pippa